hybridgroup/cylon/README.markdown

 ## API Plugins

 Cylon.js has support for different API plugins that can be used to interact with your robots remotely.
-At this time we have support for `http`, `mqtt`, and `socket.io` plugins with more coming in the near future.
+At this time we have support for [http/https](https://github.com/hybridgroup/cylon-api-http), [mqtt](https://github.com/hybridgroup/cylon-api-mqtt), and [socket.io](https://github.com/hybridgroup/cylon-api-socketio) with more coming in the near future.

 To use an API plugin, install it alongside Cylon: